Conservation groups

 Although the older headstones have been removed and laid as paths, burials from the 1850s onwards record the history of the town since then, with many interesting townspeople buried here.

-These take place on the second Saturday of each month, 10am to 12 noon (with refreshment break) from September to June.
+Between September and June, work parties take place on the second Saturday of each month, from 10am to 12 noon (with a refreshment break).